NGallop/bioinfx_intro/README.md

 #### Python
 You're now ready to code, this part is up to you.
 Do it however you want to.

-The sequencing data provided contains colorectal panel sequencing data.
+The sequencing data provided in the data/ dir contains colorectal panel sequencing data.
 We only want sequencing data for Lynch Syndrome - that should be 4 or 5 genes.

 To get the genes and the genomic regions for these genes, please use the PanelApp API: https://panelapp.genomicsengland.co.uk/api/docs/